 pi@raspberrypi:~ $ amidi -l Dir Device Name IO hw:1,0 pisound MIDI PS-10JAD4Q pi@raspberrypi:~ $ arecord -l **** List of CAPTURE Hardware Devices **** card 1: pisound [pisound], device 0: PS-10JAD4Q snd-soc-dummy-dai-0 Subdevices: 1/1 Subdevice #0: subdevice #0 pi@raspberrypi:~ $ aplay -l **** List of PLAYBACK Hardware Devices **** card 0: ALSA [bcm2835 ALSA], device 0: bcm2835 ALSA [bcm2835 ALSA] Subdevices: 8/8 Subdevice #0: subdevice #0 Subdevice #1: subdevice #1 Subdevice #2: subdevice #2 Subdevice #3: subdevice #3 Subdevice #4: subdevice #4 Subdevice #5: subdevice #5 Subdevice #6: subdevice #6 Subdevice #7: subdevice #7 card 0: ALSA [bcm2835 ALSA], device 1: bcm2835 ALSA [bcm2835 IEC958/HDMI] Subdevices: 1/1 Subdevice #0: subdevice #0 card 1: pisound [pisound], device 0: PS-10JAD4Q snd-soc-dummy-dai-0 Subdevices: 1/1 Subdevice #0: subdevice #0

-Please add or let us know if you have pisound working on a distribution that is not in the list yet!
+Please add or let us know if you have Pisound working on a distribution that is not on the list yet!

 - Carla / LV2